apache/druid/docs/content/querying/segmentmetadataquery.md

 This is a list of properties that determines the amount of information returned about the columns, i.e. analyses to be performed on the columns.

-By default, the "cardinality", "size", "interval", and "minmax" types will be used.
+By default, the "cardinality", "interval", and "minmax" types will be used.
 If a property is not needed, omitting it from this list will result in a more efficient query.

+The default analysis types can be set in the broker configuration via:
+  `druid.query.segmentMetadata.defaultAnalysisTypes`

 Types of column analyses are described below: